Señorita Panamá 1998

 Señorita Panamá 1998, the 16th Señorita Panamá pageant and 33rd celebration of the Miss Panamá contest, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama City, Panama, on Saturday, September 5, 1998, after weeks of events.
 The winner of the pageant was Yamani Saied.

-The pageant was broadcast live on RPC-TV Panamá.
-About 14 contestants from all over Panamá competed for the prestigious crown.
-At the conclusion of the final night of competition, outgoing titleholder Tanisha Tamara Drummond Jonhson of Colon crowned Yamani Esther Saied Calviño of Panama Centro as the new Señorita Panamá.
+The pageant was broadcast live on RPC Televisión.
+About 14 contestants from all over Panama competed for the prestigious crown.
+At the conclusion of the final night of competition, outgoing titleholder Tanisha Drummond of Colón crowned Yamani Saied of Panama Centro as the new Señorita Panamá.